JorgeAJT/JorgeAJT/README.md

 # Hi 👋, I'm Jorge Jiménez 💪

 ## 👨‍💻 About Me 🏋️‍♂️
 Back End Developer with a background in Industrial Electronic Engineering and personal training, with a passion for programming and sports.
-Experienced in all stages of web application development, with a strong focus on backend, databases, and deployment, while also leveraging front-end skills.
+Experienced in all stages of web application development, with a strong focus on backend, databases, and deployment, while also leveraging my front-end skills.

-I am currently strengthening my learning in backend technologies.

 ## ⚙ Skills and Techonologies 🛠
 #### Programming Languages